-Some available observations, such as surface drifters, TSG, and ADCP, are not always assimilated.
+Some available observations, such as from surface drifters, thermosalinographs (TSGs), and acoustic Doppler current profilers (ADCPs), are not always assimilated.
 However, non-assimilated observations are essential for the independent validation of analyses and forecasts, as well as for evaluating model and system improvements.